sncrsenyurt/python-challenge/README.md

 Determine the winner of the election based on popular vote Print the results to the terminal in a specific format Export a text file with the results
-How to Run the Scripts
-To run the scripts, you will need to have Python installed on your computer.
-You will also need to have the two CSV files (budget_data.csv and election_data.csv) in the same directory as the Python scripts (main.py and main2.py).

-To run the PyBank script, open a terminal window and navigate to the directory where the main.py file is located.
-Then, type the following command:

 PyBank Output